 - The employees cooperation obligation

-- It is presumed that the employee cooperates with regard to the facilitation measures and informes about his/her ability to work.
+- It is presumed that the employee cooperates with regard to the adaptation measures and informes about his/her ability to work.

-- If the employee "without founded reason" refuses to cooperate with the employer on facilitation measures this can have several consequences.
-Passivity on behalf of the employee may reduce the scope of the employer's obligation to put in place facilitation measures.
+- If the employee "without founded reason" refuses to cooperate with the employer on adaptation measures this can have several consequences.
+Passivity on behalf of the employee may reduce the scope of the employer's obligation to put in place adaptation measures.

-The choice of facilitation measures must always be consideres on an individual basis and clarified with the immediate superior in each single instance.
+The choice of adaptation measures must always be consideres on an individual basis and clarified with the immediate superior in each single instance.
 Here are a few examples: